fanly/DesignPattern/resources/design-patterns/laravel/behavioral/mediator_en.md

 1. **Complexity**: The mediator can become a complex "god object"
 2. **Single Point of Failure**: If the mediator fails, the entire system may fail
 3. **Performance**: Additional layer of indirection may impact performance
-4. **Tight Coupling to Mediator**: Components become tightly coupled to the mediator
+4. **Tight Coupling to Mediator**s become tightly coupled to the mediator

 ## When to Use